TranPhucVinh/C/Physical layer/Process/Background job/Background job with infinite loop.md

 	else printf("Fail to kill process with PID %d\n", pid);
 }
 ```
-# Stop child_process by SIGSTOP and continue it by SIGCONT
+# Stop background_job by SIGSTOP and continue it by SIGCONT
 ```c
 #include <iostream>
 #include <stdlib.h>